This post contains affiliate links. Click on my disclosure to find out more!

-- ½ a medium Vidalia or sweet onion
+- 1/2 a medium Vidalia or sweet onion chopped

 - Salt & pepper to taste

-- Wash and dry potatoes, chop into bite size pieces, and place in a large stock pot.
+- Wash and dry potatoes, chop into bite size pieces, and place in a large dutch oven.
 Add enough water to cover the potatoes, cover with a lid, and bring to a boil over high heat.

 - While potatoes are boiling, pre-heat a saute pan over medium high heat and slice bacon into thin strips.

-- Once pan is hot, add oil and then bacon, and fry until golden brown and crispy.
+- Once pan is hot, add bacon and fry until golden brown and crispy.

-- Remove bacon from pan and place on a plate or cutting board lined with a paper towel.
+- Remove bacon from pan with a slotted spoon and place on a plate or cutting board lined with a paper towel.

-- Using the same pan the bacon was cooked in, saute garlic and onion over medium to med-high heat until soft and translucent, about 3-4 mins.
-Whisk into the dressing.
+- Using the same pan the bacon was cooked in, saute garlic and onion over medium to med-high heat in the bacon grease, until soft and translucent, about 3-5 mins.

-- Once potatoes are cooked, drain completely, and add them directly to the dressing, stirring until well coated.
+- Once potatoes are cooked, drain completely, and add them directly to the warm bacon dressing, stirring until well coated.

-- Stir in half of the bacon bits and half of the herbs until evenly distributed.
+- Carefully fold in half of the chopped bacon bits and half of the chopped fresh herbs until evenly distributed.

 - Add more salt and pepper if needed.